govinda-attal/cabride-api/Readme.md

 ### Integration tests

 This microservice meets given requirements with Golang and MySQL Database as backend and Redis for cache.
 To keep this foot-print of this application minimum mysql db & cache will execute within a docker container.
 Where as following backend microservice can be hosted within a docker container or local OS.

+* Note: dep ensure step in the Dockerfile is getting 28 dependencies for the project.
+So it will take sometime to complete while building docker image.
+If it is not worth that wait then comment cabride service section within docker-compose file and run the application locally.

 #### Option A: Docker Compose - orchestrate DB and Microservice as docker containers (Preferred) :heavy_check_mark:
 * Note: For some reason Microservice container port 9080 though nicely mapped to HOST OS - it is not accessible.
 So Use Option B.